Coen-Potgieter/visualising-neural-networks/README.md

 ## Results 📸

 This section is about various discoveries or observations while playing around with this program.
-However if you just want to look at some cool looking things then enjoy the gifs :)
+But if you're just here for something to look at then enjoy the GIFs :)

 ### Configurable Hyperparameters